Dodge Ram 8.0 Magnum V10 Engine Specs, Info, Reliability, Problems

 Torque | 450 lb-ft @ 2,400 RPM |

 Dodge also offers the V-10 Viper engine that shares the same basic dimensions.
 However, the 8.0 Magnum in the Ram 2500 and 3500 trucks is a totally different engine design.
-It is also a different design from the 5.9L Magnum engine which is basically a version of the Viper V10 with less cylinders.
+It is also a different design from the 5.9L V8 Magnum engine which is basically a version of the Viper V10 with two fewer cylinders.

-Ram V10 engines use incredibly strong and heavy cast iron blocks and cylinder heads.
+Ram V10 Magnum engines use incredibly strong and heavy cast iron blocks and cylinder heads.
 The specs on paper certainly paint the engine as being very strong.
-Power and torque might not be quite as impressive today.
-However, 310 horsepower and 450 lb-ft of torque were excellent specs for the era of the Dodge V10 Magnum.

 Dodge Ram 2500 & 3500 trucks with the 8.0L V10 typically get somewhere around 11-13mpg while not towing.
-Add a trailer and the V10’s MPG quickly dips into single digits.
-It’s the main reason the V10 Magnum’s production came to a halt in 2003.
+Add a trailer and the MPG quickly dips into single digits.
+It’s the main reason production came to a halt in 2003.
 Modern engines were quickly closing the power and torque gap with smaller, more efficient engines.

 In the 90’s and early 00’s the power, torque, and towing capability of the Dodge 8.0 Magnum were nearly unmatched.
 Even diesel engines of the era struggled to match the Ram 2500 and 3500 trucks with the 8.0 V10 gasoline engine.
-Point is – the overall performance of the V10 Magnum is excellent.
+Point is – the overall performance is excellent.
 It’s likely enough power and torque for most modern needs.

-However, as of 2021, the Dodge 8.0 V10 isn’t quite as impressive as it once was.
-Much smaller modern gas engines – even V6 turbo engines – offer similar performance to the V10.
+However, the Dodge 8.0 V10 isn’t quite as impressive as it once was.
+Much smaller modern gas engines – even V6 turbo engines – offer similar performance nowadays.
 We’re also in an age where some factory diesel engines offer 1,000+ torque.
-The Dodge 8.0 Magnum was great for its time, but doesn’t quite compare to modern engines.
+The performance was great for its time, but doesn’t quite compare to modern engines.
 It also comes with the cost of poor fuel economy to power the 10 large cylinders.

 Performance Modifications